CPEC Projects Bolster Investment in Country: Dar

 ISLAMABAD: Federal Minister for Finance Ishaq Dar has said economic activities are picking up and investment is pouring in especially in China Pakistan Economic Project (CPEC) related projects.

-Finance Minister noted that GDP growth appears to be on upward trajectory and inflation remained below four percent during the last month.

-He said average inflation during last six months was recorded at 3.88 percent reflecting continued price stability.
+He said average inflation during last six months was recorded at 3.88 percent reflecting continued price stability.—INP